 This is a copy of the agreement you signed on admission to Talbot Hall.
-We ask that you keep this agreement during your stay.
+We ask that you keep this agreement during your treatment.

 - 1. I agree to follow all rules and policies that are in place for all patients' safety and welfare. - 2.
 I agree to work with my treatment team in determining my recovery goals.
 I agree to be honest in discussing my progress toward these goals with my team and reassessing my goals as needed. - 3.
-I agree to report any substances taken prior to admission during my assessment. - 4.
-I agree that I will not bring any alcohol or other drugs into Talbot Hall or onto Ohio State East Hospital grounds at any time.
-I will not take any prescription or over the counter medicines not given to me by Talbot Hall staff.
-I know that if I bring substances or take medications not prescribed to me, it can result in immediate termination from the program. - 5.
-I know room searches may be done to keep the unit drug-free. - 6.
-I agree to attend and take part in all treatment activities and be on time. - 7.
+If I am receiving any substances from a provider outside Talbot Hall I will notify my Talbot Hall provider. - 4.
+I agree to submit to random urine screens when asked. - 5.
+I agree that I will not bring any alcohol or other drugs into Talbot Hall or onto Ohio State East Hospital grounds at any time. - 6.
+I agree to attend and take part in all treatment activities and be on time.
+If I need to miss a session, I agree to contact my treatment team beforehand. - 7.
 I agree not to tell others the identity of any other patient here at Talbot Hall for any reason.
 Further, I agree not to share or repeat anything patients say. - 8.
 I agree to develop social support which is in line with my treatment goals.
-This may include AA/NA/CA, SMART Recovery, Celebrate Recovery, church recovery groups, peer support, or other individual support people. - 9.
-If I am involved in a group treatment setting, I agree to share my problems, experiences, and feelings with others in the group in an effort to receive help for myself. - 10.
-If at any time I decide to leave against medical advice from Talbot Hall, I will discuss my reasons with my treatment team.
+This may include AA/NA/CA, SMART Recovery, Celebrate Recovery, church recovery groups, peer support or other individual support people. - 9.
+If I am involved in a group treatment setting, I agree to share my problems, experiences and feelings with others in the group in an effort to receive help for myself.
+I agree to do homework if assigned to me and present it when due. - 10.
+If at any time I decide to discontinue services at Talbot Hall, I will discuss my reasons with my treatment team.
 If I want to re-engage in services at Talbot Hall, I know I can be reassessed for the right program for me.